kevin-rs/autogpt/README.md

 Upon receiving instructions from ManagerGPT, BackendGPT will:

-- Develop the backend infrastructure using FastAPI, implementing endpoints for retrieving weather data and handling user requests.
+- Develop the backend using FastAPI, implementing endpoints for retrieving weather data and handling user requests.
 - Integrate external APIs or services to fetch real-time weather information.
 - Ensure data security and integrity, implementing authentication and authorization mechanisms as needed.